Tuition and Fees

 - Earn the minimum cumulative grade point average (GPA) published each year in the scholarship application guidelines.

-- Be enrolled or plan to enroll Tyler for the current academic year.
+- Be enrolled or plan to enroll at Tyler for the academic year.
 Students must be officially enrolled before scholarship funds will be disbursed.
 Not enrolled?
 Visit the Advising Center on either campus.